vijiekambaram/IOTWorkshop/Before the HOL - Big data and visualization.md

 In this exercise, you will set up your environment for use in the rest of the hands-on lab.
 You should follow all the steps provided in the Before the Hands-on Lab section to prepare your environment _before_ attending the hands-on lab.

-### Task 1: Provision Azure Databricks
+### Task 1: Provision Azure IOT Hub

-Azure Databricks is an Apache Spark-based analytics platform optimized for Azure.
-It will be used in this lab to build and train a machine learning model used to predict flight delays.
+Azure IOT Hub is an Azure service that enables you to ingest high volumes of data from your IoT devices into the cloud for storage or processing.

 > **Note**: To view the Azure portal menu, select the menu icon in the upper left-hand corner.

 ![The Azure portal menu is highlighted.](media/portal-menu.png 'Azure portal menu')

-1. In the [Azure Portal](https://portal.azure.com) (https://portal.azure.com), select **+ Create a resource** within the portal menu, then type "Azure Databricks" into the search bar.
-Select Azure Databricks from the results.
+1. In the [Azure Portal](https://portal.azure.com) (https://portal.azure.com), select **+ Create a resource** within the portal menu, then type "IOT Hub" into the search bar.
+Select IOT Hub from the results.

    ![Select create a resource, type in Azure Databricks, then select it from the results list](media/create-azure-databricks-resource.png)